Gaza-Israel War

 MSF facility with MSF staff – Now functional, reopened July 2024

-MSF's clinic close to the Al-Shifa hospital premises was heavily damaged in November 2023, forcing it to close until July 2024.
-Since reopening, primary healthcare activities have been launched at the Gaza clinic and include general consultation, non-communicable diseases and malnutrition screening.
+Since July 2024, primary healthcare activities have been launched at the Gaza clinic and include general consultation, non-communicable disease treatment, dressings, physiotherapy and malnutrition screening.
 In addition, since beginning of August 2024 and according to health care needs assessments, our teams have started developing sexual and reproductive health activities, following up pregnant women for antenatal and postnatal care, providing gynaecological consultations and family planning.

 Gaza's middle area